shubhraj29/Building-an-AI-model-using-Python-and-Scikit-learn/README.md

 # Building-an-AI-model-using-Python-and-Scikit-learn

-This repository is completed by me for academic, and self learning purposes.
+This repository completed by is me for academic, and self-learning purposes.

 _Note: Data used in the projects is for demonstration purposes only and taken from cognitiveclass.ai_